-Public information of the Ministry of Economic Development and Trade of Ukraine shall be provided in response to a request for public information.
+Public information of the Ministry of Economy of Ukraine shall be provided in response to a request for public information.

 To simplify the procedure for registration of requests for information, we suggest that you file a request by filling in the appropriate information request forms.

 The information request may be filed:

 at postal address: the Ministry of Economy of Ukraine, 12/2 Hrushevskoho St., Kyiv 01008;

 by fax: (044) 253-95-72;

 The request may be filed to the Ministry of Economy of Ukraine during working hours in accordance with the internal policies and procedures (Monday-Thursday from 09:00 am until 13:00 pm and from 13:45 pm until 18:00 pm, Friday from 09:00 am until 13:00 pm and from 13:45 pm until 16:45 pm).

 An information request form can be obtained in the public reception of the Ministry of Economy of Ukraine at the address: